List of New York City Subway yards: 240th Street Yard

 The yard and shops are entirely on an elevated structure.
-There is no car washer at this yard; the trains occasionally go to the 239th Street or Westchester Yard to be washed, but they usually go to the nearby 207th Street Yard instead.
+There is no car washer at this yard; trains usually go to be washed at the nearby 207th Street Yard and occasionally to the 239th Street or Westchester Yard.
 Ten cars undergo 10,000 mile SMS inspections per day, since their entire fleet has been unitized into five-car sets.

 As part of the 2020–2024 Capital Plan, the shop will be rebuilt with more space in between track and the replacement of pits with elevated tracks.